paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-030-operation-and-maintenance-of-capitol-complex.md

 **(c) Authority of Capitol Police and Architect**

-(1) **Architect of the Capitol** — Notwithstanding any other provision of law, the Architect of the Capitol may take any action necessary to carry out an agreement entered into with the Sergeant at Arms of the Senate pursuant to subsection (b) of this section.
+(1) **Architect of the Capitol** — Notwithstanding any other provision of law, the Architect of the Capitol may take any action necessary to carry out an agreement entered into with the Sergeant at Arms of the Senate pursuant to subsection (b).

 (2) **Omitted**

-**(d) Transfer of certain funds** Subject to the approval of the Committee on Appropriations of the Senate, the Architect of the Capitol may transfer to the Sergeant at Arms of the Senate amounts made available to the Architect for necessary expenses for the maintenance, care and operation of the Senate office buildings during a fiscal year in order to cover any portion of the costs incurred by the Sergeant at Arms of the Senate during the year in acquiring a building or facility pursuant to subsection (a) of this section.
+**(d) Transfer of certain funds** Subject to the approval of the Committee on Appropriations of the Senate, the Architect of the Capitol may transfer to the Sergeant at Arms of the Senate amounts made available to the Architect for necessary expenses for the maintenance, care and operation of the Senate office buildings during a fiscal year in order to cover any portion of the costs incurred by the Sergeant at Arms of the Senate during the year in acquiring a building or facility pursuant to subsection (a).

 **(e) Effective date** This section and the amendments made by this section shall apply with respect to fiscal year 2002 and each succeeding fiscal year.